chef/knife-google/README.md

 set SSL_CERT_FILE = C:\cacert.pem
 ```

-On Linux system the configuration for SSL certificate validation is present by default.
+On a Linux system, the configuration for SSL certificate validation is present
+by default.

 Depending on your system's configuration, you may need to run this command
 with root/Administrator privileges.